dhrubo55/personal-blog/content/posts/day-56-zero-length-array-and-its-use.md

 In Java, an array even of primitive types (i.e. int[]) is still an object.
 It has a length property.
 An array in Java can be null and it is easier to return null.
 But to have a method return a null and then checking it from the method caller is cumbersome.

 Thus a zero length array guarantees non-null returns.
 Which will also insure the call to `array.length` doesnt creates null pointer exception.

+#### Use of Zero Sized Array:

+There are many uses of zero length array.
+Few of them are listed below

+1. String.getBytes() return
+2. Calling a method with varargs parameter
+3. Null object pattern ( Sending a empty object rather than null)
+4. Empty Array from an empty  list